YuryKorotin/Falsehoods/contents.md

 > * There’s only one way to pull 10-bit colors up to 16-bit precision.
 > * Linearization happens after RGB conversion.
-> * I can freely convert between color spaces as long as I allow out-of-gamut colors. converting between color spaces is a mathematical process so it doesn’t depend on the display.
+> * I can freely convert between color spaces as long as I allow out-of-gamut colors.
+> * Converting between color spaces is a mathematical process so it doesn’t depend on the display.
 > * Converting from A to B is just the inverse of converting from B to A.
 > * The OOTF is conceptually part of the OETF.
 > * The OOTF is conceptually part of the EOTF.